kaiinui/CloudFlow/README.md

 )
 ```

-3. create SQS queue on AWS Console (https://console.aws.amazon.com/sqs/home).
-The name have to be like  `cloudflow_yournamespace`.
+- create SQS queue on AWS Console (https://console.aws.amazon.com/sqs/home).
+The name should be like  `cloudflow_yournamespace`.
 Then you can do `CloudFlow.new("yournamespace")`.
-(I will omit this step by automatically creating a queue if does not exist.)
+(I will omit this step by automatically creating a queue if it does not exist.)

-4. `require 'cloud_flow'` and enjoy!
+- `require 'cloud_flow'` and enjoy!

 Document